TheOdinProject/curriculum/ruby/basic_ruby/writing_methods.md

 ### Thought Questions
 * How many things should a method do?
+* What types of things should a method modify?
+* What does "pass by reference" mean?
 * What should you name a method?
 * What does `self` mean?
 * What do you need to do to create your own Ruby script file?